UnconnectedBedna/shrink-backup/README.md

-sudo shrink-backup -Utl /path/to/backup.img (update img backup, use exclude.txt and write log to shrink-backup.log) sudo shrink-backup -Ua /path/to/backup.img (update img backup, resize2fs calculates and resizes img file if needed) sudo shrink-backup -U /path/to/backup.img 1024 (update img backup, expand img size/root partition with 1024MiB)
+sudo shrink-backup -Utl /path/to/backup.img (update img backup, use exclude.txt and write log to shrink-backup.log) sudo shrink-backup -Ua /path/to/backup.img (update img backup, resize2fs calculates and resizes img file if needed) sudo shrink-backup -U /path/to/backup.img 1024 (update img backup, expand img size/root partition with 1024MiB) sudo shrink-backup -l --loop /path/to/backup.img 1024 (write to log file, expand IMG FILE (not partition) by 1024MiB and loop)
 ```

-The `-z` "zoom" option simply removes the one second sleep at each prompt to let the user time to read.<br>
+The `-z` "zoom" option simply removes the one second sleep at each prompt to give the user time to read.<br>
 By using the option, you save 20-30s when running the script.<br>
 When used in combination with `-y` **warnings will also be "bypassed"!
 PLEASE use with care!**